-In fact, as long as the marginal costs differ, the total cost of pollution abatement can be reduced by increasing abatement where its marginal cost is less and reducing abatement where its marginal cost is higher.
-Thus, to minimize the cost of pollution control, firms should produce at a point where their marginal costs are equal.
-To reduce pollution to 200 units in the cheapest way, firm A should discharges 150 units and firm B, 50 units.
+In fact, as long as the marginal costs differ, the total cost of pollution abatement can be minimized by increasing abatement where marginal cost is less and reducing it where marginal cost is higher.
+Therefore, to minimize the cost of pollution control, firms should produce at a point where their marginal costs are equal.
+To reduce pollution to 200 units in the cheapest way, firm A should discharge 150 units, and firm B should discharge 50 units.